mujahids2244/Apple-Music-Integeration-Android/README.md

 **Key Features:**

-Apple Music Authentication and Fetched songs from Apple's Server.
+Apple Music Authentication and Fetched Songs from Apple's Server.

 Song Comparison: Users can compare and rank random songs to curate their personalized playlists